Barbara Hillyer: Early life, education, and family

 Barbara Gene Hillyer was born on March 1, 1934, in Creston, Iowa, to Grace (née Coy) and Murrel Newman Hillyer.
 Her mother died when she was three and her father remarried the following year to Wanda Griswold.
 When she was six, her family relocated to Kansas City, Missouri, where her father managed movie theaters for fifteen years.

-Upon completing high school, Hillyer went on to further her education completing an undergraduate degree at Rockford College, graduate studies at Claremont Graduate University, and a PhD at the University of Wisconsin–Madison.
-After completing her doctorate in 1958, Hillyer traveled in Europe for more than two months before returning to marry Robert M. Davis, a fellow alumni from Madison.
+Upon completing high school, Hillyer earned an undergraduate degree at Rockford College, graduate studies at Claremont Graduate University, and a PhD at the University of Wisconsin–Madison.

+After completing her doctorate in 1958, she traveled in Europe for more than two months before returning to marry Robert M. Davis, a fellow alumni from Madison.
 The couple would later divorce after having been married for twenty-two years.
-Later, Hillyer privately married poet and English Professor Abigail Keegan in 1995.
+Hillyer privately married poet and English professor Abigail Keegan in 1995.
 The couple was married publicly and legally in 2021.

 Career

-In 1962, when Robert was hired at Loyola University the couple moved to Chicago, and Hillyer began teaching at Mundelein College.
+In 1962, when Robert was hired at Loyola University, the couple moved to Chicago, and Hillyer began teaching at Mundelein College.
 She followed him when he was appointed to the University of California at Davis and then they moved to Norman, Oklahoma, in the mid-1960s with their three children, when Robert was hired at the University of Oklahoma.
 Hillyer was involved in the civil rights movement and transitioned into the women's movement, becoming involved with the National Women's Political Caucus' lobbying efforts for passage of the Equal Rights Amendment.
 In 1973, she was hired as a visiting assistant professor of English at the University of Oklahoma.
 Simultaneously, she gave workshops for the Women's Resource Center of Norman, directed the Limits-to Freedom Project for the Oklahoma Public Library Systems, and served as chair of the Norman branch of the Women's Caucus.

 In 1976, Hillyer was hired as an assistant professor and the director of Women's Studies.
 She was the only faculty member appointed in the new undergraduate degree program, which was the first of its kind in Oklahoma.
 By 1978, the program was expanded to include a master's degree.
 In 1982, she was promoted to associate professor and continued as director of the Women's Studies and Human Relations program until 1988.
 The Board of Regents of the university honored her with a Regent's Award for superior teaching in 1990.
 In 1996, Hillyer was promoted to full professor and chair of the Department of Human Relations.
 She continued as chair until 2001.